UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Experiments

 \subsection{Ablation Studies}

 \paragraph{Cross-Modal Projector.}

 We conducted an ablation study on the cross-modal projector, with the results on the molecule captioning task shown in Table~\ref{tab:ablation_proj_discrete}.
 The linear projection demonstrated the worst performance, indicating that the molecule features lack textual information, thus hindering effective molecule-text interactions and alignment.
-Additionally, we compared the performance of a Q-Former with bidirectional self-attention to a Causal Q-Former with causal self-attention.
+Additionally, we compared the performance of a Q-Former with bidirectional self-attention to a Causal Q-Former with causal self-attention in the second and third rows.
 The results show that queries with causal dependency outperform those with bidirectional dependency.
 This demonstrates that input with left-to-right causal dependency aligns with the unidirectional attention mechanism in LLMs, leading to improved performance.

-\paragraph{Discrete vs. Continuous Representation.} We compare the performance of continuous causal embeddings and discrete tokens quantized from causal embeddings as inputs to LLMs.
-As shown in Table~\ref{tab:ablation_proj_discrete}, continuous embeddings demonstrate better performance than discrete tokens in understanding molecules.
+\paragraph{Discrete vs. Continuous Representation.} We compared the performance of continuous causal embeddings and discrete tokens, quantized from causal embeddings, as inputs to LLMs in the third and fourth rows of Table~\ref{tab:ablation_proj_discrete}.
+Continuous embeddings demonstrate better performance than discrete tokens in understanding molecules.
 This result is reasonable since the quantization process causes information loss in discrete tokens.
 However, we still use discrete token representation to facilitate the autoregressive training paradigm of LLMs, which supports the unification of comprehension and generation tasks.
 To achieve this unification, we unavoidably sacrifice some performance in comprehension tasks.